Effect of geometry on the dewetting of granular chains by evaporation: Experimental Set-up

-Our experimental set-up consists of two types of capillary tubes and one type of glass spheres of diameter $d = 1.0 \pm 0.2$~mm (Sigma Aldrich, USA).
-The borosilicate capillary tubes have lengths of $L = 10$~cm (Vitrocom, NJ, USA), and is of circular cross-section.
+The experimental set-up consists of two types of borosilicate capillary tubes (Vitrocom, NJ, USA) and one type of glass spheres of diameter $d = (1.0\pm 0.2$)~mm (Sigma Aldrich, USA).
+The spheres are carefully sieved to closely select monodisperse sizes.
+The tubes have lengths of $L = 10$~cm and circular cross-sections.
 The tubes are filled with glass spheres to resemble a ``single-column" porous medium.
-Given a monodisperse set of glass spheres, two different internal diameters (1.5~mm, 2.0~mm) of the circular capillary tube are used to ensure specific packing configurations.
-The beads inside the circular tube form a 2D monolayer packing.
-We do not observe helical structures.
-The tube walls are made hydrophobic using a silane solution (OMS Solutions, Canada) to reduce wetting effects on the capillary tube wall.
+Given monodisperse glass spheres, two different internal diameters (1.5~mm, 2.0~mm) of the circular capillary tube are used to ensure specific packing configurations.
+The beads inside the circular tube form a 2D monolayer packing, more appropriately described as a ``granular chain'' since it lacks the characteristics of true granular packing (e.g. complex pore networks, disorder).
+The confinement of spheres in a cylindrical tube, especially when the former is smaller than the latter, may result to a break in chiral symmetry and formation of spontaneous twisting conformations~\cite{Pickett00, Fu16}, e.g. helices.
+However, we observe in all our experiments that the bottom of the PSZ only reaches a maximum depth of 2.6~cm from the surface.
+Within this depth, we observe no helical structures, the packing stays achiral, and the zigzag arrangement of the spheres is planar.
+If helical structures are present, they do not concern the PSZ and are found within the fully wet zone for the duration of the experiment.
+The inner tube walls are made hydrophobic using a silane solution (OMS Solutions, Canada) to reduce wetting effects on the capillary wall.

-The columns are vertically mounted on a stand and the top area remains open.
-They are fully saturated with deionized water using a vacuum pump.
-This technique eliminates the presence of bubbles.
-The glass spheres, pre-washed with 0.1~M HCl, have a constant wetting angle $\theta = 16.7^{\circ} \pm 4.5^{\circ}$.
-The spheres are placed in the capillary tubes in different packing configurations defined by the packing angle $\alpha$, as depicted in Fig. $1$a-c.
-Straight configurations have a packing angle of $\alpha = 180^{\circ}$, while loose configurations have angles of $60^{\circ} < \alpha \leq 180^{\circ}$, and close-packed configurations have angles of $\alpha = 60^{\circ}$.
+The columns are vertically mounted on a stand and the top end remains open.
+They are fully saturated with deionized water using a vacuum pump to eliminate the presence of bubbles.
+The glass spheres, pre-washed with 0.1~M HCl, have a constant wetting angle $\theta = (17 \pm 5)^{\circ}$.
+The spheres are placed in the capillary tubes in different packing configurations defined by the packing angle $\alpha$, as shown in Fig.1a-c.
+Straight configurations have a packing angle of $\alpha = 180^{\circ}$, while loose configurations have angles of $60^{\circ} < \alpha \leq 180^{\circ}$, and close-packed configurations have angles of $\alpha \sim 60^{\circ}$.
+The value of $\alpha$ is the average angle measurement of the beads.

-The experimental porosities, $\phi_A$, are calculated from the volume of the capillary tube, $V_C$, and total number of glass spheres, $nV_S$: $\phi_A = (V_C - nV_S) / V_C$, where $V_S$ is the volume of a single glass bead and $n$ is the total number of glass beads inside the capillary tube.
-In Fig. $1$d, the porosities are plotted as a function of packing angle, $\alpha$.
-The value of $\alpha$ is the average value of angle measurements of the beads positioned inside the tube.
-The theoretical porosities are calculated from the geometry of three adjacent spherical particles, shown below:

-As shown in Fig. $1$d, $\phi_A$ values agree with the theoretical porosity curve, $\phi_T$ (solid line).
-This confirms that the beads are positioned almost perfectly inside the tube to achieve a certain packing configuration.